frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

   download one, and expects the download to complete within two minutes.
   Kudos to [@XieEDeHeiShou][] for these nice improvements!

+### Changes in 12.8.14

+- The iOS Simulator is now properly supported, both in Gadget form and attaching to a running Simulator process from macOS.
+Kudos to [@insitusec][] for helping fix these issues!
+- Gadget now also looks for its .config in the directory above on iOS, but only if its parent directory is named “Frameworks”.
+Kudos to [@insitusec][] for the suggestion!

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/